codygreen/terraform-aws-bigip-demo/README.md

-AccessKeyID         = "<AN ACCESS KEY FOR YOUR AWS ACCOUNT>" SecretAccessKey     = "<THE SECRET KEY ASSOCIATED WITH THE AWS ACCESS KEY>" ec2_key_name        = "<THE NAME OF AN AWS KEY PAIR WHICH IS ASSOCIATE WITH THE AWS ACOUNT>"
+AccessKeyID         = "<AN ACCESS KEY FOR YOUR AWS ACCOUNT>" SecretAccessKey     = "<THE SECRET KEY ASSOCIATED WITH THE AWS ACCESS KEY>" ec2_key_name        = "<THE NAME OF AN AWS KEY PAIR WHICH IS ASSOCIATE WITH THE AWS ACOUNT>" ec2_key_file        = "<THE PATH TO AN SSH KEY FILE USED TO CONNECT TO THE UBUNTU SERVER ONCE IT IS CREATED.
+NOTE: THIS PATH SHOULD BE RELATIVE TO THE CONTAINER ROOT>"
 ```
 save the file and quit vi